Skip to content Skip to footer

 Natasha Batti – Loupstein

 The evil twelve may come to the small screen if news from Variety becomes fact.
-Television producer Norman Reedus is developing a live-action AMC broadcast series of Gorey’s Neglected Murderesses.
+Television producer Norman Reedus is developing a live-action, AMC broadcast series of Gorey’s Neglected Murderesses.
 No release date is set as of this writing.

 Murder on Mind